• Ticket Fines and Penalties in Florida

 Sometimes, traffic violations that lead to license suspension or revocation are due to accumulating too many points rather than the actual violation.
 In Florida, if you accumulate:

-• 12 points during a 12-month period, your license will be suspended for 30 days.
+• 12 points during 12 months, your license will be suspended for 30 days.

-• 18 points during an 18-month period, your license will be suspended for three months.
+• 18 points during 18 months, your license will be suspended for 3 months.

-• 24 points during a 36-month period, your license will be suspended for one year.
+• 24 points during 36 months, your license will be suspended for 1 year.

 Section Four of Florida’s Driver Handbook provides information about all the ways a driver could lose his license to suspension or revocation, including ways unrelated to traffic violations.